freddysongg/freddysongg/README.md

 ## About Me

 Building what's next in AI and fullstack.
-I engineer high-performance systems that deliver, whether it's spinning up a RAG system to make search smarter or integrating an LLM to power a conversation, No fluff, just solid code and real results.
+Feel free to explore and connect with me!

 ## Currently Working On..